-- Within Belford Village Centre as defined on the Policies Map, the loss of shops, services and other facilities, including those within Class E of the Town and Country Planning Use Classes Order, as a result of change of use or redevelopment will not be supported unless it can be demonstrated that the proposed use will not have a significant adverse impact on highway safety or residential amenity and will make a positive contribution to Belford Village Centre by maintaining or improving the economic vitality, viability and sustainability of Belford by: - a. providing a service that will benefit residents and/or visitors to the area; or - b. providing a use that will support existing businesses in the area; and - c. providing a use that will generate employment locally. - 2.
-The change of use of ground floor premises within Belford Village Centre currently in Class E, Class F1 or Class F2 uses to residential use, including as overnight or short-stay tourist accommodation will not be supported. - 3.
-The change of use of ground floor premises within Belford Village Centre currently in Class E, Class F1, or Class F2 uses to residential use, including as overnight or short-stay tourist accommodation will only be supported if relevant tests within this policy and/or Policy 4 have been satisfied. - 4.
-Proposals to improve the external appearance of buildings within Belford Village Centre and the contribution they make to the street-scene and the public realm will be supported. - 5.
+- 1. Within the centre of Belford Village Centre as defined on the Policies Map, the loss of shops, services and other facilities, including those within Class E of the Town and Country Planning Use Classes Order, as a result of change of use or redevelopment will not be supported unless it can be demonstrated that the proposed use will not have a significant adverse impact on highway safety or residential amenity and will make a positive contribution to Belford Village Centre by maintaining or improving the economic vitality, viability and sustainability of Belford by: - a. providing a service that will benefit residents and/or visitors to the area; or - b. providing a use that will support existing businesses in the area. - 2.
+The change of use of ground floor premises within Belford Village Centre currently in Class E, Class F1, or Class F2 uses to residential use, including as overnight or shortstay tourist accommodation will only be supported if the tests in Policy 2, criteria 2 are applied in each case and there is an adequate standard of residential amenity and no detrimental impact on highway safety.

+- 3. Proposals to improve the external appearance of buildings within Belford Village Centre and the contribution they make to the street-scene and the public realm will be supported. - 4.
 Proposals within Belford Village Centre to improve car and cycle parking, combined with improvements to the public realm for pedestrians and other users will be supported provided that these do not result in an unacceptable adverse impact on highway safety or residential amenity and they preserve or enhance the character or appearance of Belford Conservation Area.